tonethar/IGME-330-Fall-2019/exams/final-exam-review.md

 ### III-F. Vue.js

-- See Vue Notes #1-#4 starting here --> [Vue Part I - Introduction to Vue.js](https://github.com/tonethar/IGME-330-Master/blob/master/notes/vue-1.md)
+- See **Vue** Notes #1-#4 starting here --> [Vue Part I - Introduction to Vue.js](https://github.com/tonethar/IGME-330-Master/blob/master/notes/vue-1.md)
 - See the "ReVue" Vue.js review questions (12B) linked above
+- Sample Question:

-- Re-write the HTML below so that when the button is clicked, the `sayHello()` method will be called, and the paragraph is updated to display the value of `message`.
-You will not need to modify the JavaScript.
+**Re-write the HTML below so that when the button is clicked, the `sayHello()` method will be called, and the paragraph is updated to display the value of `message`.
+You will not need to modify the JavaScript.**

 ```html
 <div id="root">